slahiri/LendingClubCaseStudy/README.md

 If one is able to *identify these risky loan applicants*, then such loans can be reduced thereby cutting down the amount of credit loss.
 Identification of such applicants using EDA is the aim of this case study.

-In other words, *the company wants to understand the driving factors (or driver variables)* behind loan default, i.e. the variables which are strong indicators of default.
+In other words, **the company wants to understand the driving factors (or driver variables)** behind loan default, i.e. the variables which are strong indicators of default.
 The company can utilise this knowledge for its portfolio and risk assessment.

-### Data Set
+## Data Set
 The data given below contains the information about past loan applicants and whether they ‘defaulted’ or not.
 The aim is to identify patterns which indicate if a person is likely to default, which may be used for taking actions such as denying the loan, reducing the amount of loan, lending (to risky applicants) at a higher interest rate, etc.

-Few additional information of the data set
-* The dataset reflects loans post they were approved, thus this does not represent any information on the rejection criteria.
-Overall objective will be to observe key leading indicaters which contribute to defaulters and use tha as the foundation of the hypothesis
+* The dataset reflects loans post approval, thus does not represent any information on the rejection criteria process
+* Overall objective will be to observe key leading indicaters (driver variables) in the dataset, which contribute to defaulters
+* Use the analysis as a the foundation of the hypothesis
 * The overall loan process is represented by three steps
--  Potential borrower requests for loan amount (loan_amnt)
+   * Potential borrower requests for loan amount (loan_amnt)
-- The approver approves/rejects an amount based on past history/risk (funded_amnt)
+   * The approver approves/rejects an amount based on past history/risk (funded_amnt)
-- The final amount offered as loan by the investor (funded_amnt_inv )
+   * The final amount offered as loan by the investor (funded_amnt_inv )

 ### Approach / Workflow